Classes and WorkshopsImprove your craft in live sessions with other writers

 Say What?
 Dialogue for Character Conflict and Revelation

 I was always a “panters”—a seat-of-the-pants writer who was excited by an idea and jump in writing immediately, only to get to chapter 4 or 5 and completely stall.
-I resisted plotting or planning in advance for years, convinced it would “cramp my creative style.”
-But I’ve discovered the joys (and time savings) of plotting, having successfully plotted a new novel in October, wrote the entire thing in November during NaNoWriMo and then revising and getting it to my group that spring.
-I was sold!
-And now I want to share what I did with other novelists to help you speed up your writing process and make the most of your time.
+I resisted plotting or planning for years, convinced it would “cramp my creative style.”
+But I’ve discovered the joys (and time savings) of plotting, even in a very high level way.
+The story always changes and surprises still happen, but having a roadmap gives me something to hang the story on.

 8-Week: Writing the Middle Grade or Young Adult Novel